nasa/openmct/docs/src/guide/index.md

 architecture guide.

 ### Tiers
-While all bundles in a running Open MCT Web instance are effectively peers, it is useful to think of them as a tiered architecture, where each tier adds more specificity to the application.
+While all bundles in a running Open MCT instance are effectively peers, it is useful to think of them as a tiered architecture, where each tier adds more specificity to the application.
 ```nomnoml